gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 1. For the next scane, we compute `NodeGroup.MaxSize()` as follows
      1. `NodeGroup.MaxSize()=      PoolMaximum-CountOfAllNodesMaterializedInOtherNodeGroups)`

+#### Pros/Cons
-This strategy has the primary advantage that workload can be provisioned within the zone for the NodeGroup.
+1. Pro: This strategy has the primary advantage that workload can be provisioned within the zone for the NodeGroup.
 It can be considered as work-load friendly
+2. Pro: It can handle back-off well.
+If nodes can't be provisioned in one node group, the other node group can take up the slack.
+3. Con: It isn't backward compatabile with our current distribution logic.

 #### Examples